Mark Lennon: Castleford Tigers

-Lennon missed the majority of the 2003 season because of injury, mainly due to a broken leg which meant he could only make a few appearances for the club that year and at the conclusion of the 2004 season the Castleford Tigers were relegated to English division one.
-With the relegation of the Castleford Tigers from Super League Lennon returned to Australia signing with the Manly-Warringah Sea Eagles.
+Lennon missed the majority of the 2003 season because of injury, mainly due to a broken leg which meant he could only make a few appearances for the club that year and at the conclusion of the 2004 he moved to Manly-Warringah Sea Eagles.

 Manly-Warringah Sea Eagles

 Lennon was originally signed as a depth replacement on an incentive-based offer for the beginning of the 2004 National Rugby League season and was seen as the long term option to take over from Luke Dorn who had been released from the club because of his arrival.

 Cronulla-Sutherland Sharks

 Lennon returned to his original 'home' club side the Cronulla-Sutherland Sharks in 2007 for the first time since he originally signed for them as a teenager.
 During the first four rounds of competition however he failed to make a sole first grade appearance for the club and was relegated to playing in reserve grade as a utility.
 After only several weeks at the Cronulla-Sutherland Sharks he left and returned to the United Kingdom signing with Hull Kingston Rovers.